Offshore Pile Driving

 Once pile driving starts, GRL monitors driving stresses and the actual efficiency of the hammer (energy transferred to the pile) with a Pile Driving Analyzer® (PDA) system.
 GRL may also provide equipment and expertise to assess hammer performance (stroke, potential and kinetic energy), an important concern on an offshore platform.
 Pile driving monitoring requires strain transducers and accelerometers attached to the pile to supply the data required for analysis with a PDA.
 If necessary, special underwater strain transducers and accelerometers are used for offshore platform foundations.

-Immediately following pile driving GRL uses the measurements collected during pile monitoring to complete the dynamic load test by performing CAPWAP® analyses.
+Immediately following pile driving, GRL uses the measurements collected during pile monitoring to evaluate the pile capacity using CAPWAP® analyses.
 This provides an assessment of shaft resistance and end bearing at the time of testing.
-GRL often repeats the dynamic load tests during a pile re-strike.
-To ensure continuity of offshore operations GRL provides backup equipment and personnel to the site.
+Piles are sometimes tested during restrike to assess capacity gain with time.
+To minimize downtime of offshore operations, GRL provides backup equipment and personnel to the site.